 Si and colleagues have been at the forefront of studying quantum critical points for more than a decade.
 In 2003, they developed the first thermodynamic method for systematically measuring and classifying quantum critical points.
 In 2004 and again in 2007, they used tests on heavy fermion metals to show how the quantum critical phenomena violated the standard theory of metals — Landau’s Fermi-liquid theory.

 In 2008, following the groundbreaking discovery of iron-based pnictide superconductors in Japan and China, Si and colleagues advanced the first theory that explained how superconductivity develops out of a bad-metal normal state in terms of magnetic quantum fluctuations.
-Also that year, Si co-founded the International Collaborative Center on Quantum Matter (ICC-QM), a joint effort by Rice, Zhejiang University, the London Centre for Nanotechnology and the Max Planck Institute for Chemical Physics of Solids in Dresden, Germany.
+Also that year, Si co-founded the International Collaborative Center on Quantum Matter (ICC-QM), a joint effort by Rice, Zhejiang University, the London Center for Nanotechnology, and the Max Planck Institute for Chemical Physics of Solids in Dresden, Germany.

 In 2009, Si and co-authors offered a theoretical framework to predict how the pnictides would behave at or near a quantum critical point.
 Several of these predictions were borne out in a series of studies the following year.